-Homework assignments are the only assignments in CHEM 1002 that may be turned in late for partial credit.
-Late homework penalties are assessed as follows:
+Homework assignments are the only assignments in CHEM 1003 that may be turned in late for partial credit.
+Homework is allowed late until Monday at 5:00pm (except for Homework #1, which does not have a late date option).
+Late penalties are assessed as follows: